jacobmcanepa/readme-generator/README.md

   # Jacob Canepa's ReadMe Generator

   ## Description
-  A command line application that generates a professional readme based on user's input.
+  A command line application that generates a professional readme based on user's input using the Inquirer NPM package.

   ## Table of Contents
   - [Installation](#installation)